The University participates in all veterans’ education programs and is a Yellow Ribbon school. Learn more about your education benefits .

 In 1944, Syracuse University helped lead the charge in the creation of the original G.I.
 Bill, and by 1948 topped the state in veteran enrollment.
-This legacy continues to be honored and expanded through initiatives like the Institute for Veterans and Military Families (IVMF), the Office of Veteran and Military Affairs (OVMA), and the future National Veterans Resource Complex—a first-of-its kind facility in the United States.
+This legacy continues to be honored and expanded through initiatives like the D'Aniello Institute for Veterans and Military Families (IVMF) , the Office of Veteran and Military Affairs (OVMA) , and the National Veterans Resource Center —a first-of-its kind facility in the United States.

-From the moment you arrive on campus you’ll be greeted with this sense of commitment.
-Veteran and military-specific admissions counselors will assist you with the application process, the Veterans Resource Center will help you navigate your educational benefits, and a current Army Reservist will walk you through internships, networking, and career planning.
+From the moment you arrive on campus you'll be greeted with this sense of commitment.
+Veteran and military-specific admissions counselors will assist you with the application process, the Office of Veteran Success (OVS) will help you navigate your educational benefits, and a current Army Reservist will walk you through internships, networking, and career planning.
 Whether you want to take courses part-time, full-time, or need something with more flexibility—we’ll help you find your best path.

 We work with you to find the courses, services, and programs that are best suited for your academic, professional, and personal needs.
 Our Career Services and VetSuccess centers on campus are dedicated to assisting you during this transition from boots to books and a full list of resource can be found below.